We are a community group advocating for empowered birth.

 About Us: Better Births Illawarra

-Welcome to Better Births Illawarra, we are a passionate volunteer community organisation dedicated to ensuring access to empowered births, free from birth trauma, for every woman, birthing parent, and baby.
-We address antenatal and postnatal depression, anxiety, and post-traumatic stress disorder through advocacy, education, and community support.
+Welcome to Better Births Illawarra (BBI), a dynamic volunteer community organisation dedicated to advocating for empowered births free from trauma for every woman, birthing parent, and baby.
+We address antenatal and postnatal depression, anxiety, and post-traumatic stress disorder through advocacy, evidence-based education programs, events, and connecting parents with each other. .

 Our Mission and Vision

-At Better Births Illawarra, we believe that every woman should be at the center of their pregnancy, birth and postpartum journey, for their rights and choices to be respected, their decisions to be supported and for them to believe and trust in the power of their bodies and the birth process.
+We believe that every woman and birthing parents should be at the center of her pregnancy, birth, and postpartum journey.
+Our mission is to ensure that their rights and choices are respected, their decisions supported, and that they trust in the power of their bodies and the birth process.

 Our Grassroots Beginnings